pearlyzh/learning-notes/common/common.md

 - Hypothetic:
 	- Meet demand:
 		- Functional Requirement:
-			- What it should do, such as allowing data to be stored, retrieved, searched, and processed in various ways
+			- What it should do, such as allowing data to be stored, retrieved, searched, and processed in various ways.
 		- Non-functional requirement:
 			- General properties like security, reliability, compliance, scalability, compatibility, and maintainability.
 	- Data intensive Application: